LPN to BSN Programs

 What can an LPN to BSN track do for you?

-An LPN to BSN path, also known as a “bridge” program, can improve the quality of the patient care you provide, drastically increase your marketability, lead to high-end jobs with better pay and open up new career avenues that you previously couldn’t access.
+An LPN to BSN path, known as a “bridge” program, can improve the quality of patient care you provide, drastically increase your marketability, lead to high-end jobs with better pay and open up new career avenues you previously couldn’t access.
 The main advantage to this type of certification is the time you save: a conventional Bachelor’s degree takes between 4 to 5 years to obtain, whereas an LPN to BSN track can be carried out in as little as 18 months.
 You can enroll in a bridge program to earn your Associate’s Degree (around 18 months) and study more for the same amount of time to earn your Bachelor’s of Science in Nursing.
-You will have two different high-quality certifications in half the time you usually would through traditional education.
+You will have two different high-quality certifications in half the time you would through a traditional education.

 Should you just get an Associate’s Degree instead?